ChickenProp/chickenprop.github.com/drafts/short-essays.md

 I've been idly wondering this for over ten years.
 Today I got around to actually rewatching/relistening to it.
 It didn't help much.

-### Superhero origin stories: Matilda and Wonder Woman
+### Superhero origin stories: *[Matilda](https://en.wikipedia.org/wiki/Matilda_the_Musical)* and *[Wonder Woman](https://en.wikipedia.org/wiki/Wonder_Woman_\(2017_film\))*

-Wonder Woman (the 2017 film) has the overt message that ordinary people can't do very much (though not literally nothing).
+Wonder Woman has the overt message that ordinary people can't do very much (though not literally nothing).
 You need someone with super powers to beat up the villain and then everything will be fine.
 The love interest keeps trying to tell the hero that things are just not that simple, and he keeps getting proved wrong.
 This message is undercut by the historical realities of WWI.

-Matilda (the stage show) has the overt message that ordinary people, even young children, can save the day if they stand up to villainy.
+Matilda has the overt message that ordinary people, even young children, can save the day if they stand up to villainy.
 Before she gets powers, Matilda tells us that even young kids can do something to make things right, and she turns her dad's hair green and glues his hat on his head.
 In the climax, the kids revolt against Miss Trunchbull, saying "she can't put us all in chokey".
 This message is undercut by the fact that all of this is completely ineffectual.
 Matilda's dad doesn't become any less abusive or criminal.
 Trunchbull can and does put them all in chokey.
 What saves the day is someone using super powers to scare Miss Truchbull into running away, and then someone using the Russian mafia to scare the dad into running away.

-### Face/Off as a retelling of the Gospel narrative
+### *[Face/Off](https://en.wikipedia.org/wiki/Face/Off)* as a retelling of the Gospel narrative

 Admittedly I haven't really read the gospels, so maybe I'm completely off base here.
 But consider: